 It is now housed by the Museum of the Roman Ships in Nemi.
-It went on display this year after going through an extensive cleaning and restoration process.
+It went on display last year after going through an extensive cleaning and restoration process.

 Del Bufalo sympathizes with Fioratti, who claims that the mosaic was her favorite item in her home.